Best Disney World Hotels [2026 Ranking]

 Click here to read our full review of Disney’s Wilderness Lodge

-Wilderness Lodge is the lowest priced of the deluxe options.
-Along with Animal Kingdom Lodge, it’s one of two deluxe options without a walking path to a park, but it does have a boat to Magic Kingdom to supplement its bus service.
+Wilderness Lodge Overview: Wilderness Lodge is the lowest priced of the deluxe options.
+Along with Animal Kingdom Lodge, it’s one of two deluxe options without a walking path to a park.
+It has a boat to Magic Kingdom to supplement its bus service, but I use the words “supplement its bus service” pretty deliberately there.
+The boat is probably usually the better option, but it is not a huge advantage.

 Wilderness Lodge is a gorgeous hotel.
 The lobby is legendary, particularly at Christmas time, and the restaurant lineup is quite possibly the best at the resort.